Facebook Business Page vs. Personal Profile Page: What’s Changed and What You Need to Know Right Now

 - Do not post personal information or personal photos and videos that are more appropriate to share with family and friends — reserve this for your personal Facebook Profile Page.

 - Don’t post your political or religious views on your Facebook Business Page.
-Reserve your private opinions for your personal Facebook Profile Page, and keep in mind that it’s not good for your business to alienate or offend current or potential customers.
+Reserve your private opinions for your Personal Profile Page, and keep in mind that it’s not good for your business to alienate or offend current or potential customers.

 - Get insightful analytics.
 This is another advantage of Business Pages that can help you measure how your current and potential customers are engaging with your posts.